 All USC faculty members are able to create a USC Dropbox cloud storage account associated with their @usc.edu email address.
 These accounts allow faculty to upload, store, and share a variety of files with others online.
-USC Dropbox accounts are approved for the storage of public and internal use only data; they are not approved for the storage of confidential data, including HIPAA- and FERPA-regulated data.
+USC-provided Dropbox accounts are approved for the storage of public and internal use only data; they are not approved for the storage of confidential data, including HIPAA- and FERPA-regulated data.
 Additional controls may be required, depending on the type of data and relevant regulations.
 For questions, please contact the TrojanSecure team at TrojanSecure@usc.edu.

 - Store up to 50 gigabytes of documents.

 - Share files with colleagues with Dropbox accounts around the world.

 - Upload files through the web or through Dropbox desktop and mobile applications.

 Before creating a USC Dropbox Account, please note the following:

 - Once you complete the web-based process to create your USC Dropbox account, you will receive an email invitation from email@example.com within 2 hours.
 This email will contain instructions on how to finish setting up your USC Dropbox account.
 If you do not see this email in your inbox within 2 hours, you may need to check your spam and junk folders for the message.

 - If you already have a personal Dropbox account associated with your @usc.edu email address and would like to create an official USC Dropbox account, you will need to convert this personal account to a USC-owned Dropbox account or change the account’s email address.
 If you choose to change the account’s email address, any work-related documents in this renamed personal Dropbox account should be transferred to your USC Dropbox account.
 When you create your USC Dropbox account, Dropbox will walk you through the process of separating your personal Dropbox content from your USC Dropbox content.
 For more information on moving content between your personal and USC Dropbox accounts, see Dropbox’s page on moving files between a personal and business Dropbox account.